Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Elastic hadronic amplitude in many contemporary models of elastic scattering

-In analysis of experimental data more general parameterizations of both the modulus $\modulus{N}$ and of the phase $\phase$ should be, therefore, preferred than those used in the quoted papers.
+In analysis of experimental data more general parameterizations of both the modulus $\modulus{N}$ and of the phase $\phase$ should be, therefore, allowed and preferred than those used in the mentioned models above and leading to centrality of elastic collisions.
 More attention should be devoted mainly to the determination (choice) of $t$-dependence of the hadronic phase and discussion of corresponding characteristics of collisions in dependence on impact parameter.
-Results obtained under different assumptions should be compared and discussed.
-Such an analysis of experimental data will be performed in next section.
+The $t$-shape of hadronic amplitude may be also constrained by the well known requirements and theorems derived within the framework of axiomatic field theory (see, e.g., review \cite{Eden1971}).
+One may then ask whether it is possible to describe data under a given set of assumptions.
+The results obtained under different assumptions should be then compared and discussed.
+Such an analysis of experimental data will be performed in next sections.